Kitchen Meat Thermometer: Guide to Perfect Cooking

 3. Wait 30 seconds (or 1-2 minutes for dial thermometers).
 The reading should be 32°F (0°C).

 4. If it’s off, some dial thermometers have a calibration nut you can adjust with pliers.
-For digital thermometers without a calibration feature, you’ll need to remember the offset or consider replacing it if it’s significantly off.
+For digital thermometers without a calibration feature, you’ll need to the offset or consider replacing it if it’s significantly off.

 Proper Storage